wso2/docs-is/en/identity-server/7.0.0/docs/guides/authentication/conditional-auth/login-attempt-based-template.md

 2. Select the relevant application and go to its **Login Flow** tab.

-3. Add role-based adaptive MFA as follows:
+3. Add login attempt based adaptive MFA as follows:

     1. Go to **Predefined Flows** > **Conditional Login Flows**.